 There’s no need to over indulge and then punish yourself on your return to normality through strict juice cleanses or detox programmes.
 Just make sure your diet nourishes your body and compliments the rest you are allowing it.
 Consume for fresh foods, don’t overdo it on the booze – you’ll crave unhealthy food the following morning and then go into a vicious cycle of regret.
 Try and see the holiday as an opportunity to explore local cuisine.
 If you are truly worried about not being able to get your daily greens, pack some multi-vitamin supplements or bring along some superfood powders.
 Enjoy lean proteins and less refined carbohydrates – you will fill more satisfied and energised.

-In terms of exercise: this will of course depend on the time you have and what’s available to you.
+In terms of exercise: this will, of course, depend on the time you have and what’s available to you.
 If there is a hotel gym and you have some spare time, then use it.
 Or better, if you have a pool, go for a swim.
-Swimming is way to get in both resistance and cardio with little impact on your joints.
+Swimming is a way to get in both resistance and cardio with little impact on your joints.
 But power walking is just as good.
 Sometimes our muscles need to relax fully – even professional athletes take an entire week off.
-If you’ve recently toned up, don’t worry that you’ll lose muscle within a week; of course everyone is different, but in general it takes up to two weeks of no exercise at all for any significant change to happen to your muscle fibers.
+If you’ve recently toned up, don’t worry that you’ll lose muscle within a week; of course everyone is different, but in general, it takes up to two weeks of no exercise at all for any significant change to happen to your muscle fibres.
 If you’re travelling for business and will be sitting in meetings all day, why not do a quickie 20-minute yoga session in your hotel room?
 There are lots of great free podcasts available on yogadownload.com.
-Then of course there are lots of no- equipment exercises that you can do almost anywhere there’s space – shadow boxing, mountain climbers, push-ups, sit-ups, star jumps, standing pike crunches etc.
+Then, of course, there are lots of no- equipment exercises that you can do almost anywhere there’s space – shadow boxing, mountain climbers, push-ups, sit-ups, star jumps, standing pike crunches etc.

 But, above all, you must listen to your body.
 If you are tired – rest.
 If you are stressed – relax.
 Explore the local food scene as a way of discovering the culture.
 If you are by the sea – eat fresh fish.
 If you are in the tropics – try all the unusual and exotic fruits.